stjudecloud/docs/docs/guides/tools/chipseq.md

     * Do not change the output directory when you run the pipeline.
 At the top of parameter input page, there is a text box that allows you to change the output folder. **Please ignore that setting**.
-You only need to specify an output prefix as described aboce.
+You only need to specify an output prefix as described above.
 All of the results will be put under `/Results/[OUTPUT_PREFIX]`.

 ### Hooking up inputs